Kr-Shanu/Ignite/readme.txt

-we will proceed with this branch to make the changes to later merge into test branch
+This is the master branch of the ignite chrome extension